 Dr. Seldin was a mammoth legend of a teacher and leader in the history of internal medicine.
 He was chairman of internal medicine at UT Southwestern for over 35 years.
 He was among the few who started the school in the 1950s and brought many talents to Texas (including Drs.
 Morris Ziff and Chester Fink) and built one of the better internal medicine departments nationwide.
 He was a man of high ideals, high intelligence and high expectations from those he trained and worked with.
 His loss is a large one for medicine and his many students.
 But, what I remember most about Dr. Seldin was his introductions.

-His introductions were memorable, inspirational and high class.
+His introductions were elegant, inspirational and high class.
 The facts were delivered, usually in the context of history or a vignette that became the back story to the speakers impressive accomplishments generously shared with the audience.
 He created great expectations in the audience, while also warmly and personally welcoming the speaker to his program, his medical school.
 Much of what was said would not be found in a speaker bio.
 He either knew the speaker or did his research, and planned or wrote out his special introductions.
 Somehow he made them all special, or at least feels special.
 All this was done without notes or a teleprompter.
 Speakers were usually elated or humbled, if not shaken.

 Back in the 1990s I gave a dinner lecture in Kansas City.
 It was a small gathering of local rheumatologist and I was talking about new therapies in rheumatoid arthritis.
 I was introduced by someone I had never met before, the chairman of rheumatology at University of Kansas School of Medicine, Dr. Stechschulte.